Dalhousie, New Brunswick: History

 Parents of some of our older citizens would tell their children that, in some ways, it was a better town before the mill.
-Certainly the mill is one of the town's most imposing features.
-It occupies much of one side of the main street, blocking access to and even views of the shore.
+Certainly the mill was one of the town's most imposing features.
+It occupied much of one side of the main street, blocked access to and even views of the shore.
 Dalhousie has been called "a waterfront town without a waterfront."
 The mill also meant that the town had a high average income.
 It brought a new and different kind of prosperity.
 Still, Dalhousie was in the situation of many one-industry towns – dependent on the success of that one main sector of its economy.

-The hilly town site was first laid out in 1826 with the first settlement established by Scottish settlers in 1827.
+The hilly site was first laid out in 1826 with the first settlement established by Scottish settlers in 1827.
 It was named after the 9th Earl of Dalhousie, who was then the governor of both Upper Canada and Lower Canada.
 Some Acadians displaced in the Great Upheaval also settled in Dalhousie, and to this day there is a very close balance between anglophones and francophones.
-Many of the present residents can trace ancestry back to the original European settlers in the region.
-The Eel River Bar First Nation, adjacent to Dalhousie, is home to many Micmac natives, who were the original residents of the region.
+Some of the present residents can trace ancestry back to the original European settlers in the region.

 Dalhousie was officially incorporated in 1905.
 It has been, in the past, referred to as Papertown.

-On 1 January 2023, Dalhousie merged with the village of Charlo and all or part of local service districts (LSDs) to form the new town of Heron Bay, named Baie-des-Hérons in French.
-The community's name remains in official use.

 Geography

 Dalhousie is the most northern point in New Brunswick, and thus is in the Maritime provinces.
 It is situated in the Restigouche River valley at the tongue of the river where it discharges into Chaleur Bay.
 The valley lies in a hilly region, part of the Appalachian mountain range, although the Dalhousie town site is situated on a hill side several decameters above sea level with some development to its south on a low ridge of approximately 260 metres elevation.
 The town is surrounded by salt and fresh water bodies, which are home to many species of wildlife, unique birds, and fish.
 The area is rich in natural resources.

-Dalhousie faces Miguasha, Quebec on the Gaspé Peninsula to the north.
+Dalhousie faces Miguasha, Quebec, on the Gaspé Peninsula to the north.
 The city of Campbellton lies 20 km upriver to the west and the city of Bathurst is approximately 80 km southeast along the shore of Chaleur Bay.
 There are no major centres south of Dalhousie as this is the undeveloped and heavily forested geographic centre of the province.